Quick Tip: For the best life insurance rates for smokeless tobacco users, fill out the form on the left!

 First and foremost, ALWAYS BE HONEST on a life insurance application, PERIOD!!

-In fact, this is why smoking or cotinine test should be anticipated for people who have admitted to smoking and suspected of currently being a smoker.
+Above all, this is why smoking or cotinine test should be anticipated for people who have admitted to smoking and suspected of currently being a smoker.
 You have to do it anyway if a smoking test is asked for by insurance.

 Again, there are many ways that life insurance carriers will detect nicotine and cotinine.
 Here are the types of nicotine tests: